circleci/circleci-docs/jekyll/_cci2/executor-types.md

 Choosing Docker limits your runs to what is possible from within a Docker container (including our [Remote Docker][building-docker-images] feature).
 For instance, if you require low-level access to the network or need to mount external volumes consider using `machine`.

-## Docker Image Best Practices

-- Avoid using mutable tags like `latest` or `1` as the image version in your `config.yml file`.
-Mutable tags often lead to unexpected changes in your job environment.
-CircleCI cannot guarantee that mutable tags will return an up-to-date version of an image.
-You could specify `alpine:latest` and actually get a stale cache from a month ago.
-Instead, we recommend using precise image versions or digests, like `redis:3.2.7` or `redis@sha256:95f0c9434f37db0a4f...` as shown in the examples.

-- If you experience increases in your run times due to installing additional tools during execution, it is best practice to use the [Building Custom Docker Images Documentation]({{ site.baseurl }}/2.0/custom-images/) to create a custom image with tools that are pre-loaded in the container to meet the job requirements.

-More details on the Docker Executor are available [here]({{ site.baseurl }}/2.0/configuration-reference/).